DexCom Inc. (DXCM) Shares Up Despite Recent Market Volatility

 DXCM’s Market Performance

-DXCM stock saw an increase of 8.35% in the past week, with a monthly gain of 6.17% and a quarterly increase of 10.08%.
-The volatility ratio for the week is 3.34%, and the volatility levels for the last 30 days are 2.82% for DexCom Inc. (DXCM).
-The simple moving average for the last 20 days is 5.05% for DXCM’s stock, with a simple moving average of 14.92% for the last 200 days.
+DXCM stock saw an increase of 1.80% in the past week, with a monthly gain of 4.82% and a quarterly increase of 14.68%.
+The volatility ratio for the week is 3.62%, and the volatility levels for the last 30 days are 3.07% for DexCom Inc. (DXCM).
+The simple moving average for the past 20 days is 6.46% for DXCM’s stock, with a 16.00% simple moving average for the past 200 days.

 Analysts’ Opinion of DXCM